 This camera is capable of producing footage that is of a professional standard, so journalists and those who make documentaries take note.

-The Canon XA25 is by far the most superior camcorder we have tested so far this year in terms of performance; but, it also comes at a significantly higher price point.
-The average price of a flagship consumer camcorder is between $1,000 and $1,500, however, the XA25 has a manufacturer’s suggested retail price of $3,000 and retails for around $2,700.
+The Canon XA25 is by far the most superior camcorder we have tested this year in terms of performance, but it also comes at a significantly higher price point.
+The average price of a flagship consumer camcorder is between $1,000 and $1,500.
+However, the XA25 has a manufacturer’s suggested retail price of $3,000 and retails for around $2,700.

 In a nutshell, the high price reflects the outstanding visual quality you receive.

-The video camera features a remarkable wide-angle lens that provides a field of vision equivalent to 72 degrees.
+The video camera features a remarkable wide-angle lens providing a field of vision equal to 72 degrees.
 That is over 10% wider than the lens with the Canon HF G20.
-In testing where there was a lot of light, the XA25 performed well, generating images that were highly crisp and with colors that were true to life.
+In testing where there was a lot of Light, the XA25 performed well, generating highly crisp images with colors that were true to life.

-Although it wasn’t the nicest model we’ve ever seen, the camcorder performed well even when the lighting was poor.
+Although it wasn’t the most excellent model we’ve ever seen, the camcorder performed well despite the poor lighting.

 We have no choice but to give the advantage to the interchangeable-lens cameras capable of shooting video in this scenario.
-If you want to improve your camera’s performance in low light, you can always upgrade to faster glass.
+But, of course, you can always upgrade to faster glass to improve your camera’s low-light performance.
 Despite this, the built-in f/1.8 lens of the XA25 is certainly nothing to scoff at.

 Canon XA25 Performance Low Light)

-The XA25 can capture beautiful video even in environments with somewhat low light, such as at sunset or in a restaurant or bar with low lighting.
+The XA25 can capture beautiful video even in environments with somewhat low Light, such as at sunset or in a restaurant or bar with soft lighting.

-Even though the camcorder’s images suffered from a loss of detail and an increase in noise when the lighting was extremely low (below 20 lux), they were still superior to those of the high-end consumer camcorders that we tested and reviewed this year.
+Even though the camcorder’s images suffered from a loss of detail and increased noise when the lighting was shallow (below 20 lux), they were still superior to those of the high-end consumer camcorders we tested and reviewed this year.

-If you’re filming in conditions with very little available light, the 24p record settings can reduce the amount of light needed to just 0.5 lux.
-The XA25 required 2.5 lux of light to take a photograph with the gain set to automatic and the zoom out.
+If you’re filming in conditions with very little available Light, the 24p record settings can reduce the Light needed to just 0.5 lux.
+For example, the XA25 required 2.5 lux of Light to take a photograph with the gain set to automatic and the zoom out.

-The dynamic range of the camcorder is approximately 8 stops, which is on par with the best consumer camcorders we’ve tested.
-However, this is a far cry from the staggering 13 stops of dynamic range we measured from the similarly priced Blackmagic Cinema Camera.
+The dynamic range of the camcorder is approximately eight stops, which is on par with the best consumer camcorders we’ve tested.
+However, this is far from the staggering 13 stops of dynamic range we measured from the similarly priced Blackmagic Cinema Camera.

-This provides additional evidence that, even though the XA25 is a good camcorder, it is easily outclassed by interchangeable-lens cinema cameras and video DSLRs that are available in a price range comparable to its own.
+This provides additional evidence that, even though the XA25 is a good camcorder, it is easily outclassed by interchangeable-lens cinema cameras and video DSLRs that are available in a comparable price range.

 Canon XA25 Battery Capacity

 The XA25 comes with a powerful battery pack called the BP-820, which provides enough juice for the camcorder to maintain continuous recording for 136 minutes.
-Although this is a good result, we have seen much better from other professional camcorders on the market.
+Although this is a good result, we have seen much better from other professional camcorders.

-A larger battery, the BP-828, that can be purchased from Canon for the price of $190 and features an increase in amperage of nearly 1000 mAh is also available.
+A larger battery, the BP-828, can be purchased from Canon for $190 and features an increase in amperage of nearly 1000 mAh, which is also available.

 Canon XA25 Conclusion